transentis/bptk_py/README.md

 BPTK_Py is developed and maintained by transentis Labs GmbH.

 For questions regarding installation, usage and other help please contact us at: [support@transentis.com](mailto:support@transentis.com).

+## Changelog

+### 0.6.4

+* New methods model.begin_round and model.end_round.
+Model.act is now obsolete

+### 0.6.3

+* Bug fix to bptk.run_simulations: the parameter AgentPropertyTypes was not handled correctly

+### 0.6.2

+* Bug fix:  all agents were receiving the same properties object on initialization.
+Fixed by using Python's copy module.
+Each agent now receives a deep copy.
+Changes on one agent's properties do not interfere with changes on other agents' properties anymore.

+### 0.6.1

+* Bug fix: valuate_function was renamed to evaluate_equation in 0.6.0 , but not everywhere

+### 0.6.0

+* New functionality: you can now define a function in Python and use it within an SD model.

+### 0.5.3

+* First Release of documentation for Readthedocs.
+Check it out at: http://bptk.transentis.com
+* You can now run AB models with a custom data_collector without plotting using "run_simulations()".
+This allows you to create custom data collectors that do not emit data back to BPTK, e.g. a streaming data collector
+* Fixed an issue regarding absolute and relative imports in the Model class
+* Various improvements to ABM module

+### 0.5.2

+* Models now have their own act method, to allow updating of dynamic properties.
+* Internal changes to event handling in agents
+* Fixed a bug regarding lookup handling.

+### 0.5.1

+* Bugfix for ABM module

+### 0.5

+* Large improvements for the Agent Based Modeling component!
+Main changes:
+* Agents can now have properties.
+* Agent properties can be set via the JSON config file.
+Properties can be accessed using dot-notation, i.e. agent.property
+* The necessary property get/set methods are added automatically using Python metaprogramming facilities - this keeps the code that needs to implemented by the modeler to a mimimum.The same is true of model properties - these can now also be accessed using dot-notation.
+* Statistics for properties are automatically collected and can be plotted using the plot_scenarios method.
+Currently the following statistics are collected: total, min, max, mean.

+### 0.4.1

+* Bugfix in Model class: dt param was not properly instantiated

+### 0.4.0

+* Framework for Agent Based models
+* Framework for defining System Dynamics models in code with less effort.
+No need for complex recursive calls anymore.
+Simply define your equations as easy as element.equation = element * anotherElement.
+Example in the tutorial!
+* Simplify API: use comma-seperated values to specify scenarios/scenario managers or equations, no need for Python lists anymore!
+* Many more internal improvements under the hood.

+### 0.3.7

+* PULSE functions can now be defined within Jupyter environment.
+Just use the new pulse_function_create(scenarios,scenario_managers) method and be surprised.
+* Cleaner method for strategy simulation.
+Now running stepwise, not using a complex while loop anymore.
+Improves readability tremendously!
+* Optimize imports using __init__.py properly.
+* Correct handling of decimal dt values within simulator.

+### 0.3.6.1

+* Bugfix to reduce size of the package

+### 0.3.6

+* Now interpreting strategies that modify at '0' as constants values and overwrite the constants
+* Use DT of simulation model

+### 0.3.5.5

+* Fixed a bug that prevented from plotting properly when giving multiple scenario managers where one of them did not store the given scenario name

+### 0.3.5.4

+* Monitoring of Scenario JSON files:
+* Reload scenarios upon change (also works if Scenario manager spreads over multiple files)
+* Find added scenarios
+* Merge base values spread over multiple files

+### 0.3.5.3

+* horizontal lines in graphs to improve readability
+* Improvements to readme file
+* Small bug fixes